How to Optimize a Website for Digital Assistants

 On the surface, most digital assistants find results in a process similar to the search engines we’ve all become familiar with.
 There are, however, a few critical distinctions:

 • Conversational search is the ultimate priority.
 The main convenience of digital assistants, and the reason they’ve become so popular is the fact that they can be accessed and used with simple voice commands.
-While semantic search (and voice-based searches) have been around for years, digital assistants are taking them to the next level by mandating and perfecting the spoken word process.
-Queries are more conversational, and results must speak to the intention behind those queries.
+While semantic search (and voice-based searches) have been around for years, voice assistants leverage artificial intelligence to generate human-like responses, taking the spoken word process to the next level.
+Queries are more conversational, and results must speak to the intention behind those queries, mimicking human conversation.

 • Habits and histories are dutifully considered.
 Google tailors its search results based on past things you’ve searched for and previous online habits.
 Digital assistants do the same thing but to an even greater degree.
 For example, Cortana can “learn” that when you search for a spreadsheet, you aren’t looking for tips on how to use one, you’re looking for one you’ve already made.